thewoolleyman/workstation/README.md

 * Install Purescript IDE: https://github.com/nwolverson/vscode-ide-purescript

 # Jetbrains overridden settings

+Notes: Many of these are project-level settings, and can be persisted by selectively committing config under `.idea`.
+Also, some may vary across different IDEs and projects.
+So, these are more guidelines and reminders to myself of where the settings live.
+See also https://github.com/pivotal-legacy/pivotal_ide_prefs for IDE-level settings (i.e., not project-level ones that live under `.idea`).

 * Appearance & Behavior -> Appearance -> Use custom font -> change to 14
 * Editor -> Color Scheme -> Darcula
 * Editor -> Color Scheme -> Ruby -> Line Continuation -> Background -> 3B3B3B